Vehicles Token Tax Concession To End On July 31 - UrduPoint

 Vehicles Token Tax Concession To End On July 31

-According to details, the Motor Branch had announced 10 percent concession on token tax till July 31 2019.
-Now, only nine days are left in ending this scheme.
+According to details, the Motor Branch had announced 10 percent concession on token tax till July 31, 2019.
+Now, only three days are left in ending this scheme.

 According to Assistant Excise and Taxation Officer Sohail Shahzad, after July 31, the vehicles caught without token tax would be impounded and fine would also be imposed particularly on commercial vehicles.